-10.1 Past performance in PIVOTAL, non-PIVOTAL and Project awards will be considered in the evaluation and approval of new grants applications.
+10.1 The past performance in PIVOTAL, non-PIVOTAL and Project awards will be considered in the evaluation and approval of new grant applications.
 The below performance criteria are applicable to entities that have previously received Discretionary Grant Funding for learning programmes.

-Discretionary Grant Window Satisfactory Progression Criteria DG Year 18 Agreements closed out with exception of approved extensions with signed addendums in place.
-DG Year 19 Third tranche payment of all learning programmes have been paid.
-All short learning programmes (12 Months and less) have closed out.
-DG Year 20 Second tranche payment of all learning programmes have been paid.
-All learning programmes to be closed out, except for learners on apprenticeships, NQF Level 2 to 4, bursaries, and internships.
-DG Year 21 First and second tranche payments for all learning programmes have been paid.
-Withdrawal on previous funding.
-Organisation's that have withdrawn on 2 consecutive allocations will need to submit the motivation before further allocations are considered.
+Grant Window Satisfactory Progression Criteria Agreements closed out except for approved extensions with signed DG Year 19 addendums in place.
+Third tranche payment of all learning programmes has been paid.
+DG Year 20 All short learning programmes (12 Months or less) have closed out.
+Second tranche payment of all learning programmes has been paid.
+All learning programmes are to be closed out, except for learners on DG Year 21 apprenticeships, NQF Level 2 to 4, bursaries, and internships.
+First and second tranche payments for all learning programmes have been DG Year 22 paid.

-Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 07 July 2022 Page Number Page 27 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 25 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled